Signal representation and orthogonality

 Real Sinusoids

-This section requires selection of two real sinusoidal signals (sine or cosine) and tweaking of a scale parameter of the signals to visualize how their product and orthogonality changes with the change in parameters.
-The objective of this section is to visualize the product of two real sinusoids and comment on their orthogonality.
+This section requires selection of two real sinusoidal signals (sine or cosine) and tweaking of frequency parameter of the signals to visualize how their product and orthogonality changes.
 Click on the "Plot" button to visualize the plots.
 Steps to be done are as follows

 1. Select the first signal in the drop down provided